 - Email: If you are currently disbursing sub-merchant funds to Venmo via an email address, the email address provided must match the sub-merchant's Venmo account.

-- Routing Number: This is only required if you plan to disburse sub-merchant funds to a bank account.
+- Routing Number: This is only required if you disburse sub-merchant funds to a bank account

-- Account Number: This is only required if you plan to disburse sub-merchant funds to a bank account.*
+- Account Number: This is only required if you disburse sub-merchant funds to a bank account; the account submitted must be a checking account (savings, deposit-only, and prepaid debit accounts will not be accepted)

-In order to accept payments, your sub-merchants will need to accept our merchant agreements.
+In order to accept payments, your sub-merchants must accept our merchant agreements.
 To facilitate this, you'll need to add a short passage of text to your website's existing Terms of Service, which will allow your sub-merchants to agree to both your terms and ours at the same time.
 You can find the required text and learn more in our developer docs.

 - Processed more than 200 transactions